 C.16 An estimate of the number of existing households falling into need each year has been established by drawing upon Registered Provider CORE lettings data.
-Detailed information from which an estimate can be derived is available for the three year period 2010/11, 2011/12 and 2012/13.
-During this time, an annual average of 25 households moved into the Social/Affordable Rented sector because they were homeless and assumed to be in housing need.
+During the past three years (2013/14 to 2015/16), an annual average of 22 households moved into the Social/Affordable Rented sector because they were homeless and assumed to be in housing need.